AFLplusplus/AFLplusplus/qemu_mode/README.persistent.md

 The start of the persistent loop has to be set with AFL_QEMU_PERSISTENT_ADDR.

+This address can be the address of whatever instruction.
+Setting this address to the start of a function makes the usage simple.
+If the address is however within a function, either RET or OFFSET (see below in 2.2 and 2.3) have to be set.
-This address can be the address of whatever instruction but the way in which you setup persistent mode change if it is the starting instruction of a function (suggested).
-This (as well as the RET address, see below) has to be defined in hexadecimal with the 0x prefix or as a decimal value.
+This address (as well as the RET address, see below) has to be defined in hexadecimal with the 0x prefix or as a decimal value.

 If the target is compiled with position independant code (PIE/PIC), you must add 0x4000000000 to that address, because qemu loads to this base address.